Select Page

 How To Host An Awesome Small Group — Remain Flexible

 We typically hosted our small groups on Sunday evenings.
 Our doors opened at 4:45 (for any early birds) but officially began at 5:00 pm with our meal.
-The festivities “officially” ended at 7:00 pm and we honored that time.
+The festivities “officially” ended at 7:00 pm, and we honored that time.

 Go with the flow and love well.

-One more important thing.
-If your church leadership is only partially committed to the small group concept it won’t work.
+One more important thing: Small group programs will not work if your church leadership is only partially committed to them.

 Blessings!